PieEditor/PIE/src/back/api.md

 ### Create a single document

-Created a new document of which the owner is the authenticated user.
+Create a new document of which the owner is the authenticated user.

 	POST /documents